-Commercially viable infrastructure projects in the EU, which are eligible for funding under the TEN-T or TEN-E policies or under the CIP-Decision on broadband, could benefit from the initiative.
+Commercially viable infrastructure projects in the EU, which are eligible for funding under the TEN-T or TEN-E policies or under the CIP-Decision on broadband, can benefit from the initiative.

-Differences between the Europe 2020 Project Bonds and the Eurobonds/Stability Bonds
+Differences between the Europe 2020 Project Bonds and the Eurobonds or Stability Bonds

 The aim of the Europe 2020 Project Bond Initiative is to enhance the credit standing of private entities that need to raise private funds for the infrastructure projects they promote.
 This is fundamentally different from the idea of the so-called "Eurobonds" or "Stability Bonds", i.e. the joint issuance of bonds to provide general funding for Member States' government funding needs.
 In contrast, neither the Commission nor the Member States will issue bonds under the Europe 2020 Project Bond Initiative.